liul85/tf-gcp-ss/README.md

     $ terraform plan -var 'ss_password=your_ss_password' -var 'project_id=your_project_id'
     $ terraform apply -var 'ss_password=your_ss_password' -var 'project_id=your_project_id'
     ```
-4. you will get the result like
+4. you will get the result as below, the region of vm is Hong Kong.
     ```bash
     ...